manipta/ThePigGame/README.md

 # The-Pig-Game
-This is a Pig game made in JavaScript with interactive UI <br>
+This is a Pig game made in JavaScript with an interactive UI <br>
 # Rules:
 - There are two Players
 - Each time Dice is rolled, the score current is added to the previous score.